thibaut-neoledge/azure-docs.fr-fr/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

         public bool Complete {get; set;}
     }

-Le DTO est utilisé pour définir la table au sein de la base de données SQL.
-Pour créer l’entrée de base de données, ajoutez une propriété `DbSet<>` à la classe DbContext que vous utilisez.
-Dans le modèle de projet par défaut pour Azure Mobile Apps, la classe DbContext est appelée `Models\MobileServiceContext.cs` :
+The DTO is used to define the table within the SQL database.
+To create the database entry, add a `DbSet<>` property to the DbContext you are using.
+In the default project template for Azure Mobile Apps, the DbContext is called `Models\MobileServiceContext.cs`:

     public class MobileServiceContext : DbContext
     {